Riley-Py/UWaterloo-Work/The Nature of Mental Imagery.md

 - Another is the need to talk about imagery as a distinct kind of internal code

 ## Tacit Knowledge and Demand Characteristics
+- Pylyshyn noted how participants scanning time is proportional to distance scanned as they know that the amount of time it takes to scan between two points